fossabot/sourmash/doc/developer.md

 ```
 curl https://sh.rustup.rs -sSf | sh
 ```

-And for `tox` you can run
+And for `tox` you can use [pipx](https://pipx.pypa.io/latest/installation/) for installing it without interfering with other Python environments:
 ```
-python -m pip install tox
+pipx install tox
 ```

 We suggest working on sourmash in a virtualenv; e.g. from within the